 Leela Punyaratabandhu was born and raised in Bangkok, Thailand.
 She started her blog, SheSimmers, in 2008 in honor of her cookbook-addicted mother.
-She is also the author of Simple Thai Food and her work has appeared in CNN Travel, Wall Street Journal, Serious Eats, Food52, and more.
-She currently divides her time between Chicago and Bangkok.
+She is also the author of Simple Thai Food (find my review for Simple Thai Food here) and her work has appeared in CNN Travel, Wall Street Journal, Serious Eats, Food52, and more.
+Leela currently divides her time between Chicago and Bangkok.

 The chapters are divided as follows: My Life as a Bangkokian, The Food of Bangkok, A Bangkok Kitchen in Chicago, About this Book, The Bangkok Pantry, Savory Bites, Rice Accompaniments, Set Meals and One-Plate Meals, Sweets, and Basic Recipes.